Reinforce positive behavior by teaching kids how to express their emotions. One of the best ways is to read children’s books about their behaviors.

 For preschoolers and young children, we’ve been happy with Carol McCloud’s Fill a Bucket Series.
 It’s a simple concept, and you’ll often hear me ask “Was that bucket dipping or bucket filling?”

 If life was as simple as just being kind to each other all the time, that would be wonderful, wouldn’t it?
-But the reality is sometimes our kids need to figure out how to handle frustration and anger.
-It’s natural to want to lash out, but it’s not socially acceptable.
+But sometimes kids need to figure out how to handle frustration and anger.
+It’s natural to want to lash out, but it’s not socially acceptable or effective.

 Want to read with your kids, but not sure which books to start with?
 Download my FREE Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below:

-Leslie is author and creator of the blog Pampers, Play Dates & Parties where she chronicles her life in the DC/Baltimore suburbs as a busy mom of two girls.
-She is passionate about food, wine, design and-of course-parties; and believes that a little bit of fun can be found in even the most mundane of life’s moments.
+Leslie is author and creator of the blog From Play Dates to Parties where she chronicles her life in the DC/Baltimore suburbs as a busy mom of two girls.
+She is passionate about food, wine, design and-of course-parties, and believes that a little bit of fun can be found in even the most mundane of life’s moments.

 Get time management strategies, FREE!